 There is almost nothing a competitor can do to harm your ranking or have your site removed from our index

 Google works hard to prevent other webmasters from being able to harm your ranking or have your site removed from our index.
 If you're concerned about another site linking to yours, we suggest contacting the webmaster of the site in question.
 Google aggregates and organizes information published on the web; we don't control the content of these pages.

 We don’t want to say that this is Google’s defeat, but at least they acknowledged that negative SEO is possible.

 What can be regarded as negative SEO?

 Most people would associate negative SEO with “bad backlinks” and that is definitely true, but just partially.
 The more you research this field, the more you will understand its complexity.
-Implementing black hat SEO techniques on another site is negative SEO, but still there are other techniques that can hurt your as well.
+Implementing black hat SEO techniques on another site is negative SEO, but still, there are other techniques that can hurt yours as well.

 Different negative SEO techniques

 When someone is trying to destroy your rankings, the first thing they will try to do is probably to send you hundreds or thousands of bad, spammy, cheap and auto-generated backlinks from abandoned blogs, forums, and sites.
 The range of possibilities is unfortunately very wide.

 Huge link growth within a short period could be an indication of negative SEO.
 This is why you should check your link growth regularly.
 Tools like the CLV (Competitive Link Velocity) will help you understand what is considered normal in your niche.